willswats/fedora-silverblue-config/setup/cli/ssh.md

 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-Set the passphrase and save it.
+Press enter until you are prompted to set the passphrase, then set the passphrase to something and save it somewhere.

 ## Adding SSH key to GitHub